ConstantlyDying/Force-Feedback-Racing-Sim/README.md

 # Firmware
 <img width="299" height="434" alt="image" src="https://github.com/user-attachments/assets/a05fe9e1-1554-4551-ae63-6679cd5cd4b2" />
 I've used EMC Lite, which is a popular firmware among the SIM Racing community.
 Obviously, you can use any other firmware depending on your microcontroller (I'm using an 8bit Arduino Leonardo).
-The firmware has all the essentials for providing proper Force Feedback, supports 3 pedals, and can handle upto 16 switches with a leonardo.
+This firmware has all the essentials for providing proper Force Feedback, supports 3 pedals, and can handle upto 16 switches with a leonardo.
 You can definitely add on functionality by using other softwares like SimHub in addition to this for more immersiveness (such as: adding wind sim or rev lights).

 # Step-By-Step Build Guide
 Yep!! a fully detailed build guide :))